AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/items-collections/delete.md

 ---
 title: Delete an item collection
-description:  Collections allow you to categorize and group decision items according to your preferences.
+description: Learn how to categorize your group decisions into collections.
 feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer